ehazlett/locksmith/readme.md

 # Locksmith
-Locksmith is a password container application.
-You can enter account passwords and Locksmith will encrypt and store them.
+Locksmith is a password management application.
+Think of it as a lightweight open source web based 1password or keepass.

 # Setup